Dave Winfield: Philanthropy

 The Winfield Foundation also became a bone of contention in Steinbrenner's public feud with Winfield.
 Steinbrenner alleged that the foundation was mishandling funds and often held back payments to the organization, which resulted in long, costly court battles.
 It also created the appearance that Steinbrenner was contributing to the foundation, when in actuality, Steinbrenner was holding back a portion of Winfield's salary.
 Ultimately, the foundation received all of its funding and the alleged improprieties proved unfounded.

 Winfield's philanthropic endeavors had as much influence on many of MLB's players as his on-field play.
 Yankee Derek Jeter, who grew up idolizing Winfield for both his athleticism and humanitarianism, credits Winfield as the inspiration for his own Turn 2 Foundation.
 In turn, Winfield continues to help raise funds and awareness for Jeter's Foundation and for many other groups and causes throughout the country.

-Personal life

-Winfield resides in California with his wife Tonya, and three children, Shanel and twins David II and Arielle.